CChampness/LetUsDiscuss/README.md

 # LetUsDiscuss
-Social media site
+LetUsDiscuss is a backend for a simple Social media site.

-This app is an API for a social network web application.
+It is an API for a social network web application.
 It provides the backend for a site where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Features